soapbox-pub/rebased/docs/development/API/admin_api.md

   {
     "id": "1",
     "priority": 1,
-    "text": "There are no rules"
+    "text": "There are no rules",
+    "hint": null
   }
 ]
 ```